danielmartin0/PlanetsLib/README.md

 * `helper_scripts/generate_visit_planet_achievement.py` — Generates images for "Visit [planet]" achievements.
 When provided an image of a planet, it automatically scales, crops and composes it into a ready to use achievement graphic.
 The script uses resource files (background, overlay, frame masks) that are bundled with PlanetsLib in the `helper_scripts/` directory.

     Example: `uv run helper_scripts/generate_visit_planet_achievement.py planet-icon.png`

-#### Centrifuge fluidboxes

-PlanetsLib adds fluidboxes to the centrifuge.
-By default, two are added: one input and one output.
-If the value of `PlanetsLib-enable-additional-centrifuge-fluidboxes` is set to true, an additional input and output will be added.

 [![Discord](https://img.shields.io/discord/1309620686347702372?style=for-the-badge&logoColor=bf6434&label=The%20Foundry&labelColor=222222&color=bf6434)](https://foundrygg.com)